 If there is a draft for cannon fodder, men who registered for the draft (if you didn't register, you won't be drafted) and who turn 20 this year would be called up first.
 In 2016, men born in 1996 would be drafted first.
 It would be up to Congress, when it decides to reinstate authority for inductions, to decide whether or not to include women.

 A draft of health care workers would include women as well as men.
 Only men are currently required to register or would be included in a general draft.
-But Congress is currently considering proposals to extend draft registration to women as well as proposals to end draft registration.
-(More on whether women will be drafted or required to register for the draft and on whether Congress should extend draft registration to women or end it entirely.)
+But Congress is currently considering proposals to expand draft registration to women as well as proposals to end draft registration entirely.
+Young women (up until their 26th birthday) need to think about what they will do if they are ordered to register for the draft, and organize now against the draft.

 If you get drafted, you'll get a letter giving you ten days to report for a pre-induction medical exam.
 If you show up, pass the physical, and submit to induction, they'll put you on a bus to basic training the same day.